 The cenote is a system made of two different cenotes connected through a passage which explains the name Dos Ojos.
 The water at Cenote Dos Ojos is incredibly clear and blue and makes for the perfect Tulum Instagram spot.

 The two cenotes at Dos Ojos are quite different as the main cenote is more open and thereby brighter.
 If you are planning to take photos, the main cenote is the place to go.
 Given the depth of the cenote, it is also a great place to practice your underwater photography skills and capture the beauty of the cave.
+For an in-depth experience, you can even opt for a full private tour of the Dos Ojos cenote.

 Best Time to Visit: Cenote Dos Ojos is quite popular, especially for families and divers.
 If you are looking to get the cenote to yourself, make sure you get here early.